risporce/Supercell-jailbreak/README.md

   0. Download and extract zip or clone the repository `git clone https://github.com/risporce/Supercell-jailbreak.git` then `cd Supercell-jailbreak`
   1. Decrypt and extract the game IPA from your device and upload it to your computer. | Alternatively, download the decrypted IPA package from some site
   2. Connect your device to your computer via USB cable, make sure to trust your computer from your device.
-  3. From your computer, use any zip unarchiver like PeaZip or 7Zip to extract the IPA
-  4. Place the main executable file at the same directory as the script
-  5. Open Terminal app, use the `cd` comamnd to open that folder in your terminal, example my files are in `C:\protector\Supercell-jailbreak` enter in terminal  (cd "C:\protector\Supercell-jailbreak")
+  3. Open Terminal app, use the `cd` command to open that folder in your terminal, example my files are in `C:\protector\Supercell-jailbreak` enter in terminal  (cd "C:\protector\Supercell-jailbreak")
-  6. Execute this command in terminal: `python3 sc_protector_file_parser.py --game "replace this text under string to the executable file name, keep the quotes"`
+  4. Execute this command in terminal: `python3 sc_protector_file_parser.py --rebuild --game "replace this text under string to the executable file name, keep the quotes"`.
+See Troubleshooting below to see what is the executable filename.

-  7. If you moved the main executable, put it back into the IPA and replace the original one.
-  8. Compress the Payload folder into .zip and rename to .ipa
+    When the prompt ask you to drag and drop the IPA, take the .ipa file with your mouse and directly drop it in the terminal, remove any spaces created.
+If your directory path contains special characters such as spaces, `éçà` ...etc. you must put quotes `"` between the path automatically written by your terminal.

-  9. Use your favorite method to install the .IPA
+  5. Use your favorite method to install the output.ipa in the same directory as the script
-  10. Well it should work hopefully, enjoy!
+  6. Well it should work hopefully, enjoy!

   ### Usage with M chip series Mac
   0. Download and extract zip or clone the repository `git clone https://github.com/risporce/Supercell-jailbreak.git` then `cd Supercell-jailbreak`
   1. Decrypt and extract the game IPA from your device and upload it to your computer. |   Alternatively, download the decrypted IPA package from some site
   2. Install the IPA application on your Mac and disable protections such as SIP
-  3. From your computer, use any zip unarchiver like PeaZip or 7Zip to extract the .ipa from step 1
-  4. Place the main executable file at the same directory as the script
-  5. Open Terminal app, use the `cd` comamnd to open that folder in your terminal, example my files are in `C:\protector\Supercell-jailbreak` enter in terminal  (cd "C:\protector\Supercell-jailbreak")
+  3. Open Terminal app, use the `cd` command to open that folder in your terminal, example my files are in `C:\protector\Supercell-jailbreak` enter in terminal  (cd "C:\protector\Supercell-jailbreak")
-  6. Execute this command in terminal: `python3 sc_protector_file_parser.py --mac --game "replace this text under string to the executable file name, keep the quotes"`
+  4. Execute this command in terminal: `python3 sc_protector_file_parser.py --rebuild --game "replace this text under string to the executable file name, keep the quotes"`.
+See Troubleshooting below to see what is the executable filename.

-  7. If you moved the main executable, put it back into the IPA and replace the original one.
-  8. Compress the Payload folder into .zip and rename to .ipa
+    When the prompt ask you to drag and drop the IPA, take the .ipa file with your mouse and directly drop it in the terminal, remove any spaces created.
+If your directory path contains special characters such as spaces, `éçà` ...etc. you must put quotes `"` between the path automatically written by your terminal.

-  9. Use your favorite method to install the .IPA
+  5. Use your favorite method to install the output.ipa in the same directory as the script
-  10. Well it should work hopefully, enjoy!
+  6. Well it should work hopefully, enjoy!

 ## Troubleshooting

+### What is the executable filename?
+if you don't know what is the exact executable filename for the game, here's the list so you don't have to extract the ipa just to see what it's name.

+Brawl Stars: laser

+Squad Busters: Squad

+Clash of Clans: Clash of Clans

+Clash Royale: Clash_Royale

+Hay Day: Hay Day

+Boom Beach: Boom Beach

 ### Frida: